-We are creating a semipermanent garden and social space on the platform at the Aldgate railway station and have been working with the community to design the space in a way that celebrates the diversity, our unique Hills environment and creates a place for you, your family, friends and all community members to enjoy.
-Over May and June we hope to gather as many ideas as possible from all corners of our community.
-These will be considered, discussed, debated by a working group and consolidated into a master plan which we will endeavour to realize in stages over the next 2 years.
+We are creating a semi-permanent garden and social space on the platform at the Aldgate railway station.
+The Hut has been working with our volunteers and local community to design the space in a way that celebrates the diversity of our unique Hills environment and creates a place for you, your family, friends and all community members to enjoy.
+We are keen to gather as many ideas as possible from everyone!
+All ideas will be considered, discussed, debated by a working group and consolidated into a master plan which we will endeavour to realise in stages over the next two years.

 All aboard – Let’s Make this Platform Perform – Community Event and Consultation

 Crowds filled the Aldgate Railway Platform on Saturday 19th May as The Hut Community Centre gathered ideas on the transformation of the railway platform into a community space and garden.
 A range of speakers inspired and captivated the audience, food was shared and children played in nature.
 The event was an important part of a two month consultation process.
 Ideas gathered will be discussed by a working committee who will draw up a master plan for the space.